 The MCB major requirements include a number of lower and upper-division courses.
 More information about the major, its emphases, and the requirements can be found on our "Major at a Glance" page.

 In general, students considering transferring to the MCB major at UC Berkeley should take at least two semesters/three quarters of the following lower division courses.
 The UC Berkeley equivalent courses are noted in parentheses.

 |Physics (calculus-based)*||Physics 8A||Physics 8B|

-Course descriptions for these courses can be found in the general catalog or by visiting the host department’s website.
+Course descriptions for these courses can be found in the bulletin or by visiting the host department’s website.
 Advanced Placement (AP) scores may be used to satisfy some of the lower division requirements.
 For a list of acceptable scores, click here.